ckruger0/IDD-Fa18-Final-Project/README.md

 ### Project Idea

-- A device that takes a picture of a plant and classifies the plant species on board, displaying it on an LCD screen.

-- The goal of this project is to build a camera device that uses CNNs to identify what type of plant species is within a frame.
-(This project was originally intended to identify bird species, which is why it says that on the LCD of the paper prototype.
-After further consideration I opted for subjects that lack wings.)
+- This project idea started from my experience of buying plants at farmers markets, where vendors often only label the plants with prices instead of species names.
+This makes understanding how to care for the plants difficult down the road if I'm unaware of what the specific plant is.
+To solve this problem I created a device that takes a picture of a plant and categorizes the species using a built in convolutional neural network.
+The species name is then displayed on an onboard LCD screen for the user to review.

 ### Team
 - Chris Kruger - crk78

-### Rough Form
+### Initial Paper Prototype

 <img src="https://i.imgur.com/OasfU5r.jpg" width=500 height=400><BR>Front View<BR><BR>
 <img src="https://i.imgur.com/1f20Mrz.jpg" width=500 height=400><BR>Rear View<BR><BR>
 <img src="https://i.imgur.com/jlWiKaD.jpg" width=500 height=400><BR>Bottom View<BR><BR>

-### Expected Parts
+### Initial Expected Parts
 - Raspberry Pi
 - Raspberry Pi Camera
 - External Battery Pack